pkgw/slurm-rs/README.md

 # slurm-rs: slurm and slurmplus

-Rust bindings for the [Slurm workload manager](https://slurm.schedmd.com/), and a command-line program that provides some useful functionality.
+Rust bindings for the [Slurm workload manager](https://slurm.schedmd.com/), and a command-line program (`slurmplus`) that provides some useful functionality.

 The API coverage is far from complete, but the basic framework is in place.

+For a summary of recent changes to the code, see [CHANGELOG.md](./CHANGELOG.md) for the command-line tool, [slurm/CHANGELOG.md](slurm/CHANGELOG.md) for the developer-facing library, and [slurm-sys/CHANGELOG.md](slurm-sys/CHANGELOG.md) for the low-level FFI bindings.

 ## Building and Compatibility